The Last Flight of Noah's Ark: Production

-The main story for the film, "The Gremlin's Castle", was written by Ernest K. Gann, who also wrote the classic aviation novels The High and the Mighty and Fate Is the Hunter, which were also turned into films.
+The main story for the film, "The Gremlin's Castle", was written by Ernest K. Gann, who also wrote the aviation novels The High and the Mighty and Fate Is the Hunter, which were also turned into films.

 The film was announced in December 1978 as part of Disney's slate of films for the next year.
 Others included The Watcher in the Woods, Condorman, The Black Hole, and Herbie Goes Bananas.

 Ron Miller, head of Disney at the time, deliberately used a director and actors who had not worked with Disney before.
 "We've got to broaden our base", said producer Dan Miller.

 This film reunites director Charles Jarrott with several people he worked with in other films at other studios; he had previously directed Geneviève Bujold in Universal's Anne of the Thousand Days, which had earned them Academy Award nominations.
 The film's theme song, "Half of Me", had lyrics by Hal David, who also wrote the lyrics to songs to the 1973 Columbia Pictures movie musical Lost Horizon and whose brother Mack David did the same for Walt Disney's 1950 animated feature Cinderella.
 Meanwhile, both Gould and Bujold were making their first film for Disney, as were Ricky Schroder and Dana Elcar who both appeared in The Champ, which came out on April 4, shortly before this film started shooting on April 22, 1979.
 Elcar would also appear in Jarrott's next film, Condorman, another Disney release the following year.
 Schroder, for whom this was also his first film that wasn't a remake of an earlier film, turned nine years old on April 13, exactly nine days between the two aforementioned dates in either direction.

 Location photography included scenes at a desert airfield near Victorville, California, Kauai and Waikiki Beach, Hawaii, with interiors shot at the Disney Studios sound stages.
 The scrapped airframes from four B-29 aircraft that were located at the US Navy's China Lake Facilities were used.
 Two of the scrapped aircraft were used in Hawaii, while the other two were shipped to the Burbank studio for interiors.
 Extensive modifications were made in order to have a fuselage that could float.
 After filming, all the aircraft remains had to be returned to the US Navy.
 One additional aircraft, the former US Navy P2B-1S long-range-search version of the B-29 Superfortress, named Fertile Myrtle, actually flew in the film.